stevenrobertson/sd-docs/report/flame_algorithm.md

 \label{fernsection}

 As a more intricate example, the classical iterated function system called Barnsley's Fern is presented.
-This system was introduced by the mathematician Michael Barnsley in *Fractals Everywhere* [CITE].
+This system was introduced by the mathematician Michael Barnsley in *Fractals Everywhere* [@Barnsley1988].
 This example is suitable to show all of the operations of an affine transform : shear, scale, rotation, and scaling.

 To construct Barnsley's Fern using the chaos game we need to describe the affine transformations that will be used.
 Using the most basic version of an affine transformation (which use vecotr multiplication and vector addition), we can describe the system with the following 4 transformations seen below.
-As a note, the affine transformations of this system are not equally weighted and have their own probabilistic model associated with each.
-[CITE]
+As a note, the affine transformations of this system are not equally weighted and have their own probabilistic model associated with each[@Barnsley1988].

 $A_{0}=
 \begin{vmatrix}